Best treadmill: top running machines for home workouts

 Reasons to avoid

-If you've got the space and the budget, we think this is one of the most sophisticated treadmills on the market, and you are spoilt for choice with features and workouts.
+If you've got the space and the budget, we think NordicTrack X22i is one of the most sophisticated treadmills on the market, and you are spoilt for choice with features and workouts.

-That's what we really loved about the NordicTrack x22i—the excellent iFit app's virtual content (available as a subscription for $39/£28 a month), which turns the treadmill into your own personal fitness studio.
+On top of that, what we really loved about the NordicTrack x22i was the excellent iFit app's virtual content (available with a monthly paid subscription), which turns the treadmill into your own personal fitness studio.

 You don't need to worry about running out of workouts either, as there are 40 preset programs and 16,000+ on-demand classes, and daily live classes, all easily viewed on the crisp 22-inch touchscreen.

-You get a 30-day free iFit membership with your purchase or use the treadmill without a subscription, but you'll miss the tracking tools and scenic runs (the guided hiking one in Ecuador is beautiful!).
+You get a 30-day free iFit membership with your purchase, or you can use the treadmill without a subscription, but you'll miss the tracking tools and scenic runs (the guided hiking one in Ecuador is beautiful!).

 Specifications